Bismaon/COTWQ-client/.swm/untitled-doc-3.tbbqh405.sw.md

 ---

-The <SwmToken path="/src/user/userStorage.ts" pos="92:4:4" line-data="async function retrieveUser(id: number): Promise&lt;UserWithHSF | null&gt; {">`retrieveUser`</SwmToken> function fetches user data from the backend.
+The <SwmToken path="/src/user/userStorage.ts" pos="92:4:4" line-data="async function retrieveUser(id: number): Promise&lt;UserWithHS | null&gt; {">`retrieveUser`</SwmToken> function fetches user data from the backend.
 If the response is successful, the data is logged.
 If the highscores format is invalid, an error is logged, and the format is corrected.

 ```

 // Fetch user data from the backend
-async function retrieveUser(id: number): Promise<UserWithHSF | null> {
+async function retrieveUser(id: number): Promise<UserWithHS | null> {
 	try {
 		const response = await fetch("/users/fetch-user", {
 			method: "POST",